South Wales Doctoral Programme in Clinical Psychology

-The South Wales programme was founded in 1975 and enjoys strong links with health and social care services across west, east, south and mid Wales.
-The programme is supported by Cardiff University, local Health Boards and commissioners and ultimately the Welsh Government (Llywodraeth Cymru).
+The South Wales Doctoral Programme in Clinical Psychology (referred to as "the Programme") was founded in 1975 and enjoys strong links with health and social care services across west, east, south and mid Wales.
+The Programme is supported by Cardiff University, local Health Boards and commissioners and ultimately the Welsh Government (Llywodraeth Cymru).

-The programme provides clinical psychology training of the highest standard that meets the requirements of the Welsh Government along with the Health & Care Professions Council (HCPC) and the British Psychological Society (BPS).
-Training is founded upon the increasingly devolved Welsh Government frameworks for policy and practice to equip graduates for employment in health and social care services in Wales.
-At the same time Trainees are encouraged to explore UK-wide, European and worldwide frameworks and approaches to enable them to appreciate alternatives and to draw upon the best practice and evidence available.
+The Programme provides clinical psychology training of the highest standard that meets the requirements of the Welsh Government along with the Health & Care Professions Council (HCPC) and the British Psychological Society (BPS).
+Training adheres to the devolved Welsh Government frameworks for health and social care policy, whilst also providing an understanding of UK-wide healthcare policies.
+Competency development is focused on ensuring that Trainees develop skills in keeping with the evidence-base.
 The aim is to produce Trainees who combine a strong foundation in service values and the core principles and approaches of psychology with an evaluative, reflective and critical approach.

-The programme aims to provide a broad-based training encompassing a wide range of perspectives and approaches.
+The Programme aims to provide training that encompasses a wide range of perspectives and approaches applicable to psychological work across the life-span.
 Particular emphases are:

-Service users and carers are involved in key aspects of programme development and delivery.
-The programme has an established Psychology Service User and Carer Committee (PUCC) and we employ a service user consultant as part of the programme team.
-Service users and carers from the PUCC sit on programme committees to provide advice and guidance on involvement.
-Service users and carers are involved in a range of training-related activities including staff recruitment, trainee selection, teaching, research, assessment and feedback to trainees.
-Further opportunities for involvement are always being explored.
+Service users and carers are involved in key aspects of Programme development and delivery.
+The Programme has an established Psychology Service User and Carer Committee (PUCC) and we employ a service user consultant as part of the Programme team.
+Service users and carers from the PUCC sit on Programme committees to provide advice and guidance.
+Service users and carers are involved in a range of activities including selection and recruitment, teaching, research, and the provision of feedback to trainees.

 All applicants to the Programme must provide evidence of eligibility for Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS) at the time of applying.

 Candidates are required to have a minimum 2:1 degree in Psychology (or a different discipline where the candidate has achieved Graduate Basis for Chartered Membership via a conversion degree/diploma).
-In the interests of equity, if a candidate has completed a conversation degree in psychology, a 1st or 2:1 is still required in their original degree.
-Applicants with a 2:2 will not be considered.
-Candidates will need to submit a transcript of their undergraduate degree and any other qualifications (such as a conversion degree) they would like considered as part of their application.
+In the interests of equity, if a candidate has completed a conversion degree in psychology, a 1st or 2:1 is required in their original degree.
+Additional research relevant qualifications (eg PhD) will usually attract a higher rating.
+Uncompleted degrees will not be considered within the rating process.
+Degree transcripts will be considered as part of the application.